blanfried/Osows/content/english/about.md

   <br><br>
   He decided to use his skills in philosophy and programming to create something beneficial that every entrepreneur needs, websites.
   <br><br>
-  He recognized that larger businesses always have the upper hand in this regard due to their ability to spend lots of money toward a custom professionally coded website.
+  He recognized that larger businesses always have the upper hand in this regard due to their ability to spend immense capital toward a custom-branded professionally coded website.
   <br><br>
-  With this in mind, his goal was to create affordable high-end websites, tailored to specific brands, and to make the process as simple and personable as possible.
-This was how Osows was born...
+  With this in mind, his goal was to create affordable high-end websites, tailored to specific brands, whilst making the process as simple and personable as possible.
+Thus, Osows.
   "
   button:
     enable : true